Techcrafter/Plymouth-Creator/README.md

 # Plymouth-Creator
-A tool using GTK3 and Python to create your own plymouth boot animations.A tool using GTK3 and Python to easily create your own plymouth boot animations from an .mp4 video or single .png files with a GUI.
+A tool using GTK 3 and Python 3 to easily create your own plymouth boot animations from an .mp4 video or single .png files with a GUI.

 ## What does this tool do: